alexmyczko/modplug-tools/README.md

-A few audio playing tools for libmodplug (for the command line).
+A few audio playing tools for libopenmpt-modplug-dev or libmodplug-dev (for the command line).

 modplugplay is written for the OSS audio output (/dev/dsp). modplug123 uses libAO (from xiph.org) for better cross platform audio support.